 There’s one thing I don’t like on both dresses here and that’s how the skirt is folding on my body.
 I’m especially noticing it in these photos and I think the added weight of having a seam at the center front of the skirt, makes the skirt section fall a little strange.
 It’s not that I care that there’s a center front seam in the skirt, but I do feel that for this pattern for me (I’m not seeing this on everyone else’s version) I need to get rid of the center front seam and cut the skirt on the fold of the fabric.
 In this way the skirt center front would not be hanging and dragging on a bias cut piece of cloth and causing the folds to pool to my middle.
 Just a thought.

 This is a great dress for getting a little dressier for a date or other some such hot summer fun.
 I’m really loving the wrap version and seriously considering another dress from this pattern.
-For those of you who are interested in re-creating a similar look, here’s a few links and info for you:

 Who did the wrap dress?
 Leave links to your dresses in the comments and please don’t forget to add your photos to the flickr pool if you like!
 Thanks again to all of you who participated in this sewalong!
 Really, I’m so happy with the really great feedback I’ve been receiving from you!
 You’ve all been absolutely FANTASTIC sports and have been so easy to sewalong with!
 I’m such a lucky girl!
 I can’t wait to see your version of this dress hit the webospere!